 Entry into the Netherlands

-Entry requirements for citizens of the EU: For a tourist stay, EU citizens need a (provisional) passport or (provisional) ID card or a children's passport when entering the country.
+Entry requirements for citizens of the EU: For a tourist stay, EU citizens need a (provisional) passport or (provisional) ID card when entering the country.
 The temporary identity card must be valid and the other travel documents must not have expired for more than twelve months at the time of entry.

 Entry of children to the Netherlands: If you travel with minors of which you are not the legal guardian, for example friends of your children, they should carry a declaration of consent from a legal guardian.
 The declaration should be officially certified for passengers under the age of 15.